Careers in Federal Government

 - Lighten the Debt Load – Many federal agencies have their own loan repayment assistance programs.
 Learn more about federal student loan repayment programs, and note that the College Cost Reduction & Access Act can benefit attorneys working in the federal government.

 - High-end Public Interest Pay – Federal jobs tend to pay better than jobs with nonprofit organizations.
 Starting salaries for entry-level federal attorneys are generally in the $50,000's or higher.
 From there, federal attorneys can move up the salary scale quickly.
-See Compensation and LRAP for more information.
+See the GS scale for more information.

 For more about the benefits of working for the federal government, two attorneys share their personal experience – an attorney for the U.S. Equal Employment Opportunity Commission and an attorney for the IRS Office of Chief Counsel, General Legal Services.